Is Unisium Right for You?

 Unisium is right for you if you want to build real skill in physics and math through active study: connect ideas, practice recall, explain steps, and solve problems.
 It works best if you’re willing to think, get things wrong, and improve over time.

-Unisium is a physics and math learning app—and it’s not for everyone.
-It’s for people who want mastery and are willing to do the thinking.
+Unisium is a physics and math learning app for students who want to get seriously good.
+It is not a homework solver, video library, or passive course.
+It is a structured practice system for people who want mastery and are willing to do the thinking.

 -